 It does offer MA and MDiv degrees and a certificate, all in apologetics.
 Standard classes are available, as well as streaming and correspondence courses.

 The cost is very affordable at $215 per credit hour.

 In the Fall of 2012, the well-accredited Denver Seminary (DS) began offering an M.A. in Apologetics and Ethics, as well as an MDiv in Apologetics.

 This will be in addition to their (unaccredited & non-degree) 10-hr “Certificate of Completion” in apologetics.
 That former track fits only the casual apologetics student.
 The M.A. should strengthen their apologetics status overall.

 As a new program, this track is untested and there is not yet a major/concentration in MDiv, ThM, DMin, or PhD tracks.
 But the program looks promising, with such faculty veterans as Douglas Groothuis, Gordon Lewis, and Craig Blomberg.
 And the school has no accreditation issues to worry about.

-The cost is a little steep, but not terrible, at $450 per creidt hour.
+The cost is a little steep, but not terrible, at $450 per credit hour.

-Another promising entry is Luther Rice Seminary (LR) in Lithonia, Georgia.
-This seminary has an adjoining university, with apologetics tracks at both (MA and MDiv).
+Another promising entry is Luther Rice College & Seminary (LRCS) in Lithonia, Georgia.
+This combined university and seminary has both MA and MDiv apologetics tracks.

 But for the non-traditional student, or for those already having a master’s degree, this school is highly accessible and affordable at the low cost of $215 per credit hour.

 Were the school better accredited, it could overtake Denver for the higher spot.
-A potential advantage is that LR is a university too, offering the on-campus benefits and resources of a full university.
+A potential advantage is that LRCS is a university, too, offering the on-campus benefits and resources of a full university.